 - The extent to which you are willing to undergo an often-complex appeals process to ensure you receive the Social Security disability benefit you deserve

 Individuals pursuing disability & Social Security income need to understand that many initial disability claims are denied.
 Your chances increase by retaining an experienced disability lawyer to file the initial claim—or to help with the complex appeals process if your initial claim is denied.
-With two attorneys certified as Social Security Disability Specialists by the National Board of Social Security Disability Advocacy, the law firm of Eric Buchanan & Associates, PLLC can help pursue the disability benefits you need.
-Though we are located in Chattanooga, Tennessee, we service clients thoughout the United States and help them obtain the benefits they deserve.
+With an attorney certified as a Social Security Disability Specialist by the National Board of Social Security Disability Advocacy, the law firm of Eric Buchanan & Associates, PLLC can help pursue the disability benefits you need.
+Though we are located in Chattanooga, Tennessee, we serve clients throughout the United States and help them obtain the benefits they deserve.

 Who Is Entitled to Social Security Disability Benefits?

 Social Security is a program of the U.S. federal government that pays benefits to people unable to work due to a medical condition.
 Disability law states this must be a medical condition expected to last at least one year or result in death.
 Federal disability laws require this very strict definition of disability.
 Furthermore, according to Social Security law, some family members of disabled workers may also receive a Social Security disability benefit.